Eisbaer1832/progress-bar/readme.md

 Next create txt Files listed in Install.sh
 Next enter your wished Port in the app.js line 4.
 The Admin Pasword is saved in saved_passwort.txt.
 !!!
-The connection is`nt encrypted out of the box, you may have to encrypt it or don`t use your own password.
+The connection isnt encrypted out of the box, you may have to encrypt it or dont use your own password.
 If you have node correctly set up run:
 ```
 $ node app.js